stacyc2449/wwf-sdm/readme.md

 Implement thresholds with max sss

+Find a method to choose models for ensemble modelling - auc and tss

 ### To Do:
 Assign classifiers to each type of absence generation

-Find a method to choose models for ensemble modelling - auc and tss
+Figure out what the continuous boyce index is and how that might be helpful

-Ensemble modelling
+Ensemble modelling - how do you choose 3 models?

 Investigating field studies of NST efficacy in areas with known infestations